 - Applicants should be detail-oriented and well-organized with strong communication skills (writing and interpersonal) and a demonstrated interest in the arts and/or nonprofit administration.
 Customer service experience preferred.
 Microsoft Word and basic Microsoft Excel required.

-The electrics intern is the fifth member of the electrics department.
+The Electrics Intern is the fifth member of the Electrics Department.
 This intern assists in the preparation and maintenance of equipment and is involved in all hang and focus calls in both theater spaces.
-This intern may be asked to run the light board for some productions.
-Opportunities to learn various skills including soldering, wiring practices, and basic Vectorworks and Lightwright.
-In hopes for furthering experience level, interns may be asked to take on special events.
-This internship requires a team player, someone eager to learn, and who has a great attitude.
+They may be tasked with running spotlight or light board for some productions.
+Opportunities to learn various skills including soldering, wiring practices, ETC Ion programming and basic Vectorworks and Lightwright.
+In hopes for furthering experience level, interns may be asked to take on lighting duties for various special events in and around the theatre.
+This internship requires a team player, an eagerness to learn, and a positive attitude.
 Must be able to work at heights and on extension and A-frame ladders, and able to lift 50lbs.
 Recent college graduates with experience in electrics and lighting design are preferred.

-- Assist the Pell Chafee technical supervisor with load-ins, electrics, work notes, tech rehearsals, operating the board, wardrobe (sewing a plus), strikes, some carpentry, and maintaining and cleaning the Pell Chafee Performance Center (PCPC) between show runs
+- Assist with load-ins, electrics, work notes, tech rehearsals, operating lighting and sound consoles, wardrobe (sewing a plus), strike, carpentry, and maintaining and cleaning the Pell Chafee Performance Center (PCPC) between show runs;

-- Serve as production assistant by working as run crew and wardrobe crew for several major PCPC productions throughout the year
+- Serve as production assistant, run crew, and/or wardrobe crew for several major PCPC productions throughout the year;

-- Support numerous productions in Brown/Trinity Rep’s MFA Program Studios, including one-act plays, solo work, recitals, and special events
+- Support numerous productions in Brown/Trinity Rep’s MFA Program, including studio projects, solo work, recitals, Showcase and special events;

-- There may be opportunities to serve as stage manager or assistant director on MFA productions as extra work beyond the typical schedule and requirements of the internship
+- Possible opportunities to serve as stage manager or assistant director on MFA productions as extra work beyond the typical schedule and requirements of the internship;